gehnster/EVEStandard/README.md

 ### Using Authorized API and getting authorized
 ## Explanation of design decisions made for SSO and API routes
 ## Donations
-Donations keep this project active and up-to-date.
-I'll gladly accept donations in the form of ISK to the character Gehnster or pull requests!
+Donations are gladly accepted for work already done to the character Gehnster.
+For future work to complete donations by the way of pull requests are appreciated!